Self Image: The view from my eyes...

 For example, having a wide nose is opposite of the generalized idea of "pretty".
 But it's mine and it's me.
 So I learned to combat that by first acknowledging it as truth "yes I do have a big nose" then I acknowledge a positive "but it fits my face".
 I try to steer clear of thinking about anything that would encourage me to fix or change it.

-But redirection has be actively practiced, however if you do it, you will notice how easily it is for negative thoughts or comments to bounce right off of you.
+But redirection has to be actively practiced, and if you do it, you will notice how easily it is for negative thoughts or comments to bounce right off of you.

 5..
 COMPLETE ACCEPTANCE